danieleongari/pandas-chaining-ninja/README.md

 Anyway, I will maybe add a Jupyter notebook in the future.

 ## Tested on different Pandas versions
-The code in the `tests/` is run on all pandas version from 1.0 to the latest.
-The latest version is bumped by [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates), while for previous versions all the minor releases are tested to the latest bug fix, e.g., `1.0.5`, `1.1.5`, `1.2.5`, etc.
+The code in the `tests/` is run on all pandas version from 1.1 to the latest.
+The latest version is bumped by [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates), while for previous versions all the minor releases are tested to the latest bug fix, e.g., `1.1.5`, `1.2.5`, etc.

+Note: earlier versions of pandas are not tested because they are not supported anymore for the code in test.

 ## Chunks of code